teona-pavliukova/OECD-Electricity-Production/README.md

 * Clean the data as required for the analysis
 * Answer to the following questions:
   * How total electricity production in OECD countries changed over the years 2010-2022?
-  * What proportions did OECD regions take from the OECD Total electricity production?
-How did it change over the years?
+  * Is electricity production in OECD countries seasonal?
+How did monthly electricity production changed over time?
   * What are the proportions for different energy sources in the OECD total electricity productions?
 How did they change over the period 2010-2022?
   * What were the top-5 energy sources in each OECD region in 2022?
   * How did the total low-carbon electricity production in OECD countries change in 2010-2022 period?